 Students entering their second year may enroll in a variety of required courses at the 200-level, including introductory courses in their major.

 In the third year, students with junior standing and with 60 credit hours or more may enroll in 300-level courses in the School of Business.
-Students with 45 credit hours or more may enroll in FIN 301, MGT 201, and MKT 201.
+Students with 45 credit hours or more may enroll in 300-level CIS electives, FIN 301, MGT 201, and MKT 201.
 At this time, students begin to take courses to fulfill the requirements of their major.

 Retention Requirements